 - Children of Fallen Patriots Foundation has provided over 10 million dollars in scholarship assistance and supported over 630 scholars of fallen service members since 2002.
 (FallenPatriots.org)

-Start a week-long employee giving campaign running up to Memorial Day to boost donations to this wonderful cause or others like it!
+Start an employee giving campaign running up to Memorial Day to boost donations to this wonderful cause or others like it!
 Even a little healthy competition between teams or other departments can help boost participation and help your organization make an even bigger impact.

 Company-Wide Day of Service

 The Friday before Memorial Day weekend is the perfect day to get your team out of the office and doing something good for the community!
 Company-wide day of service is in fact the most successful volunteer program most companies have.
 No wonder, when…